 SB 5435 Concerning residential rent increases under the residential landlord-tenant act and the manufactured/mobile home landlord-tenant act.
 This bill had a public hearing on January 27 and executive session on February 10 but no action was taken, so the bill has died.
-Its companion bill, HB 1389, is still active in the House.
+Its companion bill, HB 1389, did not pass.